Care Providers/Guardians must read this page and submit their acknowledgment, name, signature, and date below.

 Toilet Learning

 All children enrolled at Mountain Montessori must be fully capable of utilizing the bathroom.
-We understand that all children have accidents, and we will provide safe and dignified assistance to each child needing help.
-However, children that consistently have accidents and are not fully toilet trained will not be able to continue attending Mountain Montessori.
+We understand that all children experience accidents, and we will provide safe and dignified assistance to each child who needs help.
+However, children who consistently have accidents and are not fully toilet-trained will not be able to continue attending Mountain Montessori.
 Please do not send pull-ups with your child, as we will not use them, even for naptime.

 Visitors

-Visitors must check in with a staff member and sign a posted sheet indicating when they visited their visit's purpose, and what form of identification is used.
+Visitors must check in with a staff member and sign a posted sheet indicating the date of their visit, the purpose of their visit, and the type of identification they used.
 All spontaneous visits are discourageable, but observation by appointment is encouraged.

 Video Viewing